-Under resolution 14 to be proposed to Shareholders at this year's AGM, the Company is proposing to amend its Articles of Association to increase the cap on aggregate service fees to $\pounds 200,000$ per annum.
-This will allow the Company to expand the Board in the future in order to plan for succession, if needed.
+Under resolution 14 to be proposed to Shareholders at this year's AGM, the Company is proposing to amend its Articles of Association to increase the cap on aggregate service fees to £200,000 per annum.
+This will allow the Company to expand the Board in the future in order to plan for succession, as needed.